10 Fun Ways Cats Wake Up Their Owners

 8. Batting at Electrical Cords

-Be proud of yourself for clearing your nightstand or dresser of any potential hazard, but kitty is unimpressed.
+Be proud of yourself for clearing your nightstand or dresser of any potential hazard, but your kitty is unimpressed.
 Your cat can, and will, find another way to end your REM cycle.
 The incessant tap-tap-tapping of your cat whacking a clock or bedside lamp cord against the wall?
 Seemingly harmless sound during the day, but it is guaranteed to drive you batty when you're trying to sleep.

 9. Bringing Stuffed Animals to your Bed